Health Indicator Report of Physical Activity: Recommended Muscle-strengthening Among Adults

 NotesIn 2016, Utah BRFSS modified its methodology for age adjustment for increased precision.
 With this change Utah is consistent with both the U.S. and other states using IBIS.
-Data has been updated from 2011 onward in all chart views to reflect this change.
-Age-adjusted to U.S. 2000 standard population.[[br]] [[br]] A description of the Utah Small Areas may be found on IBIS at the following URL: [http://ibis.health.utah.gov/resource/Help.html].
+Charts have been updated from 2011 forward to reflect this change.
+Age-adjusted to U.S. 2000 standard population.[[br]] [[br]] A description of the Utah Small Areas may be found on the Methodology and Guidelines page: [https://ibis.health.utah.gov/resource/Guidelines.html].

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health

 Data Interpretation IssuesThis question was new in 2011.
 In 2011, the BRFSS changed its methodology from a landline only sample and weighting based on post-stratification to a landline/cell phone sample and raking as the weighting methodology.
 Raking accounts for variables such as income, education, marital status, and home ownership during weighting and has the potential to more accurately reflect the population distribution.
 More details about these changes can be found at: [https://ibis.health.utah.gov/pdf/opha/resource/brfss/RakingImpact2011.pdf].

 - Utah and U.S. Adults Aged 18+, 2011, 2013, 2015, and 2017

 - by Gender and Age Group, Utah Adults Aged 18+, 2017